 Apparently designed with the intention of skewering pedestrians as if on a spit, the Ford FX Atmos was first revealed at the 1954 Chicago Auto Show.
-And, although pedestrians were in grave danger, driver visibility was outstanding, with a center driving position and a panoramic bubble roof with hardly any pillars to block the driver’s view of the road.
+And although pedestrians were in grave danger, driver visibility was outstanding, with a central driving position and a panoramic bubble roof with hardly any pillars to block the driver’s view of the road.

 Detroit took a lot of design inspiration in the 1950s and 1960s from the space program, inspired by people’s fascination with space travel.
 And one would probably feel like George Jetson himself driving the FX Atmos around the neighborhood.